Uvansankar2003/FinalYear_project/README.md

 chmod +x Honey_Pot.rb
 gem install sinatra
 ```

-## Under Development
+IDS and IPS System is also intergrated.

-IDS and IPS System(Under Development)
+## Futher Scope

-Blocks access to Website in Local network (Under Development)
+Can be deployed in local network to route traffic

-Blocks access to SSH port from every where(Under Development)
+Can be deployed in Industrial Environment to protect devices at low cost

 ## Logs